brianium/bitkit/CONTRIBUTING.md

 3. **DON'T** merge the PR if there are negative reviews
 4. Request a second review after making significant changes

+## Migrations

+Testing migrations is sort of a pain.
+Follow the conventions laid down by pgmigrate of a file name following the convention of `V<version>__<description>.sql`.

+Migrations will only be run on a merge into master, and deploys are contingent on their success.

 ## Deploying

 Deploying to production can be handled via the `deploy` make target